 New species of genuflecting plant buries its own seeds

-A new plant that "bends down" to deposit its seeds has been discovered in the Atlantic forest in the state of Bahia, northeastern Brazil.
+new plant that "bends down" to deposit its seeds has been discovered in

+The new species has been named Spigelia genuflexa after its unusual adaptation.
 After fruits are formed, the fruiting branches bend down, depositing the capsules of seeds on the ground and sometimes burying them in the soft cover of moss

 The discovery is reported in the journal PhytoKeys.